mate-academy/py-taxi-service-forms/README.md

 page should open when you are accessing `http://127.0.0.1:8000/`.
 Give this path the name `index`.
 3. Inside `taxi.views` create function `index`.
 In this function:
-    - count the number of all drivers
+    - count the number of all drivers with `num_drivers` variable
-    - count the number of all manufacturers
+    - count the number of all manufacturers with `num_manufacturers` variable
-    - count the number of all cars
+    - count the number of all cars with `num_cars` variable
     - return `HttpResponse` with rendered template.
 Pass received data to this template.
 4. Before you create a template you have to create styles for the template.
 Create directory `static` next to directory `taxi`.
 Inside this